JUMPING PROSPECTS BOOK

 It is always my intention to narrow down the field of the horses from each featured yard.

 Nicholls, Henderson, McCain all house over 150 horses at any one time during the season.

 My job is to highlight those that the trainers are keen to promote and a few that are possibly being saved for a rainy day!

 This means that only a fraction of the horses spoken about from each yard will appear in the book.

 Some readers are not bothered how many horses are featured in the trainer interviews, as they have told me they don’t like missing winners!
 There will obviously have to be some sort of compromise.
 This year I’ve started the book off with a selection of 30 Irish horses toFollow at the front of the book with the trainer interviews and horses featured in the usual manner following on.
 It appears to have met with a favourable response from those who have their copies.

-Please be aware that about 50+ horses are not currently available on the Easyodds database, as they are ex-Irish Pointers, French horses or newly named British youngsters.
+Please be aware that some horses are not currently available on various tracker database, as they are ex-Irish Pointers, French horses or newly named British youngsters.